 AS A VOLUNTEER, YOU'LL GET TO:

-- Have the opportunity to meet these gentle giants of the sea, while learning from world-leading experts in the fields of marine biology, ecology and wildlife conservation
+- Work with world-leading experts in the fields of marine biology, ecology, oceanography and wildlife conservation

 - Help protect coral reefs at risk of exploitation

-- Help create and present educational classes on marine biology, ecology and conservation
+- Create and present educational classes on marine biology, ecology and conservation

 About the Destination